calaldees/teachingWorkshops/teacherTraining/constructivisum.md

 TASK: Reading/Research (45 min) Async
 Here is some suggested reading
 Explore the concept of constructivism

 (After understanding what constructivisum is I suggest reading "Constructivism is not a pedagogy" by David Daidu as this is an excellent counterpoint)

 TASK: Activity Concept (15 min) Async
 * Previously you have considered leading knowledge transfer to the class (e.g. our small microteaching experiment) With this new knowledge about constructivism we are to:
-* Construct a possible concepts for a Computing based activitie that could be considered constructivist/discovery/collaborative based
+* Construct a possible concepts for a Computing based activities that could be considered constructivist/discovery/collaborative based
     * What would we need to prepare in advance?
         * resources?
 Scaffolds?
     * How would you define a task/goal?